swissquote/crafty/docs/01_Getting_Started.md

 * Install Crafty and the presets you wish to use.
 * Create a `crafty.config.js` files to declare your JavaScript and CSS bundles.
-* _(Only in a Maven project)_ Configure your project to use the `frontend-maven-plugin` in order to guarantee the version of NPM/Yarn and Node.
+* _(for Maven projects)_ Configure your project to use the `frontend-maven-plugin` to guarantee the version of NPM/Yarn and Node.

 ## Required knowledge

-To be able to use Crafty correctly, you need to have a basic understanding of what NPM/Yarn do;
+To be able to use Crafty, you need to have a basic understanding of what NPM/Yarn do;

 * [Basic knowledge of `npm install`](https://docs.npmjs.com/getting-started/installing-npm-packages-locally)